Frank Ferrer: Personal life

+Landlord

+An April 2023 article in Business Insider reported that Ferrer had been accused of predatory rental practices in Coachella Valley, California.
+Ferrer allegedly refused to make necessary repairs and disrupted the lives of his tenants.
+The property was declared a public nuisance by the city of La Quinta and remains the subject of an open investigation.
+Ferrer has declined to comment.

 Equipment

 Ferrer uses DW drums, Remo drumheads, Sabian cymbals and Vater drumsticks.

 His drum setup according to his official website consists of a 26x14" kick drum, a 12x12" rack tom and 14x14 and 16x16" floor toms, sometimes using 16x16 and 18x16 floor toms.

 His Sabian cymbal setup varies from time to time along with drumheads.
 His choice of sticks are Vater Power 5Bs.

 Ferrer uses a Latin percussion rock ridge rider cowbell and various handheld tambourines.
 He previously used Pork Pie Percussion drums and Zildjian cymbals until 2014.